17 things to consider including in any eco-friendly home designTips and Advice

 11. When it comes to windows most people think of double or triple glazing as being the pinnacle of energy efficiency.
 However, having tinted windows throughout your home can help eliminate glare and reduce temperatures significantly.
 If your budget will allow for it, eco-glass is the way to go.
-Eco-glass windows are insulated with additional heat shielding, and whilst it is an expensive initial investment it can save you dramatically in terms of running costs within your home.
-But if you do choose to go with eco-glass, I would recommend not using it on windows where you want to encourage natural warming from the winter sun.
+Eco-glass windows are insulated with additional heat shielding.
+Whilst it is an expensive initial investment it can save you dramatically in terms of running costs within your home.
+If you do choose to go with eco-glass, I would recommend not using it on windows where you want to encourage natural warming from the winter sun.

 12. The design of your home can benefit dramatically from taking advantage of the Venturi effect.
 Now I’ve previously written an article on this subject which you can check out by clicking HERE.
 It works by using cross ventilation to create low-pressure areas that help create airflow within the home whilst removing hot air from the home, thus cooling it naturally.

-13. Integrated window control systems are a great idea, particularly the automated models that can open and close windows depending on the prevailing conditions.
+13. Integrated window control systems are a great idea, particularly the automated models.
+These can open and close windows depending on the prevailing conditions.
 But if your budget does stretch that far there are plenty of other options from electronic models to more manual models which can allow you to control the flow of air through your home.